mfranberg/besiq/README.md

 The following methods are currently implemented:

-* Bayesian model posterior (supports covariates through heuristic, is very fast).
+* Stagewise closed testing (efficient and powerful on a genome-wide scale)
-* Logistic regression with Wald test on cross-term (requires iteration, and is a bit slower).
+* GLM regression with LR test and Wald test on cross-term (requires iteration, and is a bit slower).
-* Loglinear model with analytic test (does not support covariates, but is very fast).
+* Loglinear model with analytic test (does not support covariates or model main effects, but is very fast).
+* Bayesian model posterior (experimental, supports covariates through heuristic, is very fast).

 The following things will be added at some point: